PalisadoesFoundation/talawa/docs/feature_docs/adminfeatures.md

 2. The admin specifies if it is a private or public event
 3. Basic details such as the date, time and venue for the event is specified
 4. An event co-ordinator is selected and assigned from the member list for the organization
-  1. A task list can be specified by the admin or the event co-ordinatoradding lieutenants to an organization helps the admin to manage members and content.
-This should be done via a desktop/web client, and mobile.
+  1. A task list can be specified by the admin or the event co-ordinator.
 5. A checklist of required tasks for the event is optional with due date relative to the event
   1. Assignment of these tasks to members of the organization
   2. Notification is sent to the member that a task is assigned to them